A transplanting solution aka Liquid fertilizer feeding solutions has long been popular.

 One important factor to keep in mind, however, is that any fertilizer applied dry or in solution will not do much good if the soil is already fertile enough.

-“NO fertilizer Should Be Used Unless There Is A Need For It”
+“NO fertilizer Should Be Used Unless The Plants Need It”

-Liquid lawn fertilizer applications have given a good account of themselves when used as transplanting solutions or as starter solutions when applied directly on the seed when sown. [source]
+Liquid lawn fertilizer applications have given a good account of themselves when used as transplanting solutions or as starter solutions to fertilize seedlings when applied directly on the seed when sown. [source]

 Transplanting solutions contain the equivalent of 6 to 8 pounds of 5-10-5 in 100 gallons of water or a tablespoon to a gallon.
 About 1/4 to a pint of the solution is applied to the roots before they are covered.